 - 1 large onion sliced

-- 1 pound small red creamer potatoes quartered
+- 1 pound small potatoes such as fingerling, dutch baby, or waxy red or white potatoes

 - 1 1/4 cups pitted prunes